localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 Instances encompass the mounted Docker socket (`/var/run/docker.sock`), which facilitates scenarios involving Docker-in-Docker.
 This setup makes it feasible to engage in use cases that require interactions with Docker within the instances themselves.

+{{< alert title="Note">}}
+LocalStack does not clean up any Dockerized instances when shutting down.
+The Docker containers backing the EC2 instance continue running even after LocalStack is stopped.
+You need to explicitly call the [`TerminateInstances`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) API to stop and remove these containers before stopping the LocalStack.
+{{< /alert >}}

 ### Operations

 The Docker backend supports the following operations: